Katharina Natalia Piechocki

 I joined the faculty at UBC, where I specialize in seventeenth-century French literature, in July 2021, after teaching in the Department of Comparative Literature at Harvard University for eight years.
-My research focuses on early modern French and Romance literature, in particular theater, opera, cartography, gender, affect, and translation studies.
-At the center of my interest is the emergence and translation of new interdisciplinary, predominantly performative, art forms (opera, ballet, revival of ancient theater) and the rise and transformation of new disciplines (cartography, philology, translation) as they traveled across regions, nations, and continents.
+My research focuses on early modern French and Romance literature, in particular theatre, opera, cartography, gender, affect, and translation studies.
+I am particularly interested in how new, predominantly performative, art forms (opera, ballet, revival of ancient theatre) and disciplines (cartography, philology, translation) emerge and are transformed as they travel across regions, nations, and continents.
 Interdisciplinary in nature, my research and teaching encompass canonical texts alongside untranslated and/or less-studied authors.
 Having studied French, Italian, and Portuguese as well as Theater, Film, and Media Studies at the University of Vienna and Paris 3-Sorbonne Nouvelle, I completed two doctorates, in Romance Studies (University of Vienna) and in Comparative Literature (NYU).

-- origin of seventeenth-century poetics in France and Italy, in particular opera and theater
+- origin of seventeenth-century poetics in France and Italy, in particular opera and theatre

 - gender studies